conbon27/erddap/README.md

    + **ERDDAP** will run on any server which supports both Java and Tomcat, so AWS, Linux, Mac, Windows and even Docker.

-   + For best results, you're best to work on a **Linux** server with both Java and Tomcat web server installed.
+   + For best results, you're best to work on a **Linux** server with newer versions of *Java and Tomcat* web server installed.

    + Download [ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/download/erddapContent.zip), extract and deploy it to the WebApps folder in the Tomcat directory.